auth0/docs/articles/rules/index.md

 # Rules

 Rules are JavaScript functions that execute when a user authenticates to your application.
 They run once the authentication process is complete, and you can use them to customize and extend Auth0's capabilities.
+Note that rules are also run during the [token refresh](https://auth0.com/docs/tokens/refresh-token/current) flow.

 ![Rule Flow](/media/articles/rules/flow.png)

 1. An app initiates an authentication request to Auth0.
 1. Auth0 routes the request to an Identity Provider through a configured connection.
 1. The user authenticates successfully.
-1. The [ID Token](/tokens/id-token) and/or [Access Token](/tokens/overview-access-tokens)) is passed through the Rules pipeline, then sent to the app.
+1. The [ID Token](/tokens/id-token) and/or [Access Token](/tokens/overview-access-tokens) is passed through the Rules pipeline, then sent to the app.

 ## What can I use Rules for?